stuartsierra/lazytest/README.md

 ===============

-Test Cases and Test Suites are both instances of the datatype TestCase.
-You can create an instance of TestCase containing
+Test Cases and Test Suites are both instances of the datatype `TestCase`.
+You can create an instance of `TestCase` containing
 assertions:

     (TestCase [contexts...] [assertions...])

-Named assertions can be created with the defassert macroq (like defn);
+Named assertions can be created with the `defassert` macro (like defn);
-anonymous assertions can be created with the assertion macro (like fn):
+anonymous assertions can be created with the `assertion` macro (like fn):

     (defassert name [args...]  ... body ...)